-This is all connected with the portrayal of women in many traditional fairy tales.
+This is connected with the portrayal of women in many traditional fairy tales.
 Female characters are often seen waiting around to be saved by a man, giving it all up for a man or being generally misty-eyed over a man.

 Is banning fairy tales the answer?